 You create a discovery and inventory rule to discover and adopt Oracle servers in your network.
 The process of installing FlexNet inventory agent is called adoption.
-Once the servers are adopted, the locally-installed FlexNet inventory agent (ndtrack.exe on Windows, and ndtrack.sh on UNIX) collects hardware, software, Oracle database, and Oracle options discovery and inventory.
+Once the servers are adopted, the locally-installed FlexNet inventory agent collects hardware, software, Oracle database, and Oracle options discovery and inventory.
 It creates a discovery file that includes discovered Oracle services.
 The agent inventory schedule (configured through the web interface) controls the discovery and inventory process.
 The collected information is sent to the appropriate inventory beacon.
 The inventory beacon sends this information to FlexNet Manager Suite.